sebinsua/dotcom/posts/inverse-number-spiral.md

 ## Analysis

 My initial thought was that I could solve this problem by simply iterating over the spiral and checking if the current number is equal to the given number $N$.
-I imagined a robot starting at position $[1, 1]$, moving like a snake—right, down, left and up— while adjusting the number of steps in each direction.
+I imagined a robot starting at position $[1, 1]$, moving like a snake—right, down, left and up—while adjusting the number of steps in each direction.
 However, understanding the sequence of steps proved to be quite challenging.
-The pattern appeared complex and difficult to comprehend, making it difficult to implement (e.g. right 1, down 1, left 1, down 1, right 2, up 2, right 1, down 3, left 3, down 1, right 4, up 4).
+The pattern appeared complex and difficult to comprehend, making it difficult to implement (e.g. right 1, down 1, left 1, down 1, right 2, up 2, right 1, down 3, left 3, down 1, right 4, up 4, and so on).

-Additionally, the time complexity of such an algorithm would be $O(N)$, and considering that the number of tests $t$ is also an input parameter the overall time complexity would be $O(t \cdot N)$.
-With potentially up to $10^{5}$ tests and $N$ values reaching up to $10^{9}$, the brute-force approach would require up to $10^{14}$ iterations which might cause the program to exceed the time limit.
+The time complexity of such an algorithm is $O(N)$.
+However, the number of tests $t$ is also an input parameter, which makes the overall time complexity $O(t \cdot N)$.
+Given that there can be up to $10^{5}$ tests and up to $10^{9}$ input numbers, a brute-force approach could potentially require up to $10^{14}$ iterations which may cause the program to exceed the time limit.

-Given these challenges, I decided to look to see whether I could find an alternative approach that would offer a more efficient and elegant solution.
+Given these challenges, I decided to look to see whether I could find an alternative approach.

-As I contemplated the spiral grid, I recognized a familiar pattern at the end of each layer of the spiral:
+As I contemplated the spiral grid, I recognised a familiar pattern at the end of each layer of the spiral:

 $$
 1, 4, 9, 16, 25
 $$

-It was the sequence of [square numbers](https://en.wikipedia.org/wiki/Square_number) (e.g. $n^2$), where $n$ was the layer of the spiral.
+It was the sequence of [square numbers](https://en.wikipedia.org/wiki/Square_number) (e.g. $n^2$).
 This observation sparked my curiosity and led me to wonder if I could leverage this pattern to my advantage.

 <p align="center" width="100%">
   <img alt="Layers" src="./assets/posts/inverse-number-spiral/number-spiral-2.png" />
 </p>

-I realised that the maximum value in each layer of the spiral was equal to the square of the layer number.
+I realised that the maximum value in each layer of the spiral was equal to the square of the layer number $L$.
 For example, the maximum value in <span style="color: rgb(21, 52, 238)">layer 3 was $3^2 = 9$</span>, the maximum value in <span style="color: rgb(240, 80, 231)">layer 4 was $4^2 = 16$</span>, and so on.
-This meant that I could use the square root function to determine the layer number for a given value $N$.
-Only the square numbers of a layer would directly produce the layer number when taking a square root, however all values in the layer including its minimum produce a decimal value greater than the previous layer number and therefore as long as we round up this value to the nearest integer (e.g. `Math.ceil`) it produces the correct layer number.
+This meant that I could use the square root function to determine the layer number $L$ for a given value $N$.
+Only the square numbers of a layer would directly produce the layer number when taking a square root, however all values in the layer including its minimum produce a decimal value greater than the previous layer number and therefore as long as we round up this value to the nearest integer (e.g. `Math.ceil`) our method produces the correct layer number.

 ```typescript twoslash
 function layer(N: number) {